akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Recognition flickered in his face—the same recognition she had felt in the hall, that brief moment across the crowd.

-“It is you,” he said with a hesitant smile.
+“Are you the daughter of Harold Red‑Wolf?” he asked, with a hesitant smile, as if he needed to hear it confirmed.

+“I am.”

+He let out a breath.
+“So it's really you,” he said.

 She nodded, not trusting her voice.

 He dismounted.
 Up close, he was taller than she had thought, and more uncertain.
-He looked at the basket, at her dusty gown, at the road behind her.
+He looked at the basket, at her dusty gown, at the road beyond her.

-“Are you the daughter of Harold Red‑Wolf?” he asked, as if he needed to hear it confirmed.

-“I am.”

-He let out a breath.
-“I was sent to find you, by my father's command.”
+“I was sent to find you, and by my father's command, to escort you home.”

 “The king?”

-“Yes.”
+“Yes, the King.”
 He paused.
-“I am Godfrey.
-The King's son.”
+“I am Godfrey, the King's son.”

-She curtsied—quick, awkward, her legs stiff from the walk.
+She curtsied—quick, awkward, her legs stiff from the day's walk.
 He put out a hand as if to stop her, then pulled it back.

 “No. Not here.
 You don’t need to,” he said.

-They stood there with the road between them.
-She could hear her own breathing, the rustle of Goosie in the basket, the soft snort of his horse.
+He indicated the laneway with his hand.
+“Shall we walk?”

+She nodded, taking a few stiff steps.
+He fell in beside her, leading his horse.
+The animal’s hooves made soft sounds on the packed earth.

-He looked toward the lane where the cart had disappeared.
+He looked back toward the place where the cart had disappeared.
 “You rode with the cartier?”

 “My feet were sore.
 They gave me a lift.”

 “My apologies.
-I was supposed to have a horse waiting for you, but you were already gone by the time I reached the gate.
-I should have been swifter.”
+I was supposed to have a horse waiting for you, but you were already gone by the time I reached the gate.”
+He shook his head.
+“I should have been swifter.”

-She tried to gather her thoughts, her heart galloping.
-“Why exactly are you here?”
+She tried to gather her thoughts, her feet strolling, but her heart galloping.
+“Why are you here?”

-“I came after you.”
-He said it simply, as if it were merely the path set before him.
+His voice cracked, and he patted his horse's face.
+“I...
+I came after you.”
+He said it simply, as if it were merely the only path set before him.

-She looked at him, trying to read his face.
-“The women on the cart spoke of a vow.
-Something the king swore.
-About the next maid through his hall doors.
-Be that that sooth or idle chatter?”
+“Oh.”

+A storm of a thousand questions froze at her lips, and she was momentarily at a loss for words.
+She glanced at him, trying to read his face, then looked back down, standing still, wringing her hands as though cold, the basket swinging on her arm.

+The ice broke.

+“Is it true?”
+The words came out louder than she intended.
+“The king’s vow?
+About a maid walking through his doors?”

+Godfrey’s step faltered.
+He almost tripped.
+He was quiet for a long breath, then nodded.
+“He swore it before the whole court.
+The next woman through the doors.”

+“And you knew.”

+It was not an accusation.
+Her voice was flat, as if she were discussing the price of wool or the coming rain.
+She stood perfectly still, her knuckles white as she gripped the handle of her basket.

+*And you knew.*

+He thought a moment on what she might be asking him.

+“Yes.
+I found out afterwards.
+In truth, it was a rash vow, a shock to all present.”
+The scene flashed again through his mind.
+“It went something like this: an offer came from Brittany, where my sister is to marry.
+They ask for me also, but the king said no, one is enough.
+Others said we need the money and it would stop people calling me names.”

+He shook his head.

+”That's when he vowed that he would let God decide.
+I don't think he expected anyone to actually walk in.”

+“But I did.”

+“But you did.”
+He looked at her, and there was something in his face that she could not name.
+“And now we are both... caught, like two birds in a cage.”

+him say it.
+I did not know you would be that woman.
+Not until you walked in with your goose.”
+He glanced at her, then away.
+“You were not what anyone expected.”

+>> above needs to be more characteristing of her outbursts without thought.

 He met her eyes.
 “My father made a rash vow—”